Adhir Ranjan defends Oppn's decision to boycott Constitution Day celebrations, says it was 'party-specific' event | english.lokmat.com

 Adhir Ranjan defends Oppn's decision to boycott Constitution Day celebrations, says it was 'party-specific' event

-Stating that the Constitution Day celebration is a 'specific party' event, Congress leader Adhir Ranjan Chowdhury on Friday said if it is a Constitution day, then the government should have allowed everybody on the occasion.
+Stating that the Constitution Day celebration is a 'specific party' event, Congress leader Adhir Ranjan Chowdhury on Friday said if it is a Constitution day then the government should have allowed everybody to speak on the occasion.

-Stating that the Constitution Day celebration is a 'specific party' event, Congress leader Adhir Ranjan Chowdhury on Friday said if it is a Constitution day, then the government should have allowed everybody on the occasion.
+Stating that the Constitution Day celebration is a 'specific party' event, Congress leader Adhir Ranjan Chowdhury on Friday said if it is a Constitution day then the government should have allowed everybody to speak on the occasion.

-"If it has been a Constitution day, then the government, then the government should have allowed everybody on the occasion.
+"If it has been a Constitution day then the government should have allowed everybody to speak on the occasion.
 Only three-four people in the government will on this not occasion is not right.
 It is not a government function but a party-specific event," Chowdhury said.

 Several Opposition parties including Congress boycotted the Constitution Day celebrations today at Central Hall of Parliament.